gcywcsyxx/chenyang.github.io/README.md

 #### Response#1：What does this section say?
-As the beginning of the whole story, this section mainly introduced four characters' basic information and implied meanings:
+As the beginning of the whole story, this section mainly introduced four characters' basic information and their implied meanings:
 The maze:the place where you look for what you want.
 The mice
 	Sniff:Who sniffs out change early